Tsuiki Air Field: History

-Tsuiki Airfield was originally built by the Imperial Japanese Army Air Force (IJAAF) during World War II.
-The airfield was attacked by United States Army Air Force's Fifth Air Force B-24 Liberator and A-26 Invader bombers on 7 August 1945, largely destroying the base and incapacitating the airfield for operational use.
+Tsuiki Airfield was originally built by the Imperial Japanese Army Air Force (IJAAF) during World War II and was opened on October 1, 1942.
+In 1945, it was used for Operation Kikusui kamikaze operations using Yokosuka P1Y "Ginga" bombers.
+On August 9, 1945, ten fighters scrambled from Tsuiki unsuccessfully attempted to intercept the USAAF B-29 Superfortress bomber en route to the atomic bombing of Nagasaki.
+The airfield was attacked by United States Army Air Force's Fifth Air Force B-24 Liberator and A-26 Invader bombers on 7 August 1945.

 Not rebuilt in the immediate postwar era, the old IJAAF airfield was pressed into use during the early days of the Korean War, when the United States Air Force (USAF) 8th Fighter Group moved F-51 Mustangs to Tsuiki in mid-August 1950 for operations over the South Korean Pusan Perimeter.
 When airfields became available in South Korea, the unit moved to Suwon Air Base to conduct ground support operations.
 In addition, the 35th Fighter Group, one of the first USAF units deployed to South Korea, pulled out of the line for F-51 replacement aircraft and personnel R&R at Tsuiki in mid-August.
 In October, it returned to the South Korean battlefield, moving with the 8th FG to Suwon AB.
+The 18th FBG also used Tsuiki for F-86 aircraft overhaul and inspections.
 After its reactivation, Tsuiki Air Base became a second-line USAF facility for the remainder of the Korean War, hosting several weather squadrons, with the 6169th Air Base Squadron being the main host support unit, and supervising construction of new runways and support buildings.
 After the combat in Korea ended in 1953, it remained a reserve base until being returned to Japanese control in June 1957.